vamshi99145/Travel_Website/README.md

 # Modules:

 -`Home PAGE`: Web page containing of different components like Navigation Bar, Login Icon & different <div>.
 A Homepage consists different Sections from Header, Image Button, Login Form, Book Now, Services, Packages, Gallery, Review, Contact Us, Map API & Footer.

-Sections in Webpage
+## Sections in Webpage:

 -`Header`: It Consists of Navbar and has quick link to go easily through any section on Website.

 -`Image Button`: It Helps to go through images which is placed in Image Slider.